-One of Australia’s most accomplished and best-loved sopranos, Antoinette performs regularly with all the major Australasian opera companies and symphony orchestras and appears frequently on national television and radio.
+One of Australia’s most accomplished and best-loved sopranos, Antoinette Halloran performs regularly with all the major Australasian opera companies and symphony orchestras and appears frequently on national television and radio.

 A graduate of the Victorian College of the Arts and recipient of an Honours Degree in Music from the University of Melbourne, Antoinette has appeared in many productions ranging from opera to musical theatre and cabaret.

-Antoinette also featured as a guest judge and panelist on the ABC television series Operatunity Oz, appeared regularly on the hit show Spicks and Specks and was a presenter for ABC’s Art Nation – covering stories on opera and music theatre.
+Antoinette also featured as a guest judge and panelist on the ABC television series Operatunity Oz, appeared regularly on the hit show Spicks and Specks and was a presenter for ABC’s Art Nation covering stories on opera and music theatre.

-Concert appearances have included Mozart’s Requiem with the Hong Kong Philharmonic, Carmina Burana with the Melbourne Chorale, El Niño with Sydney Philharmonia and Haydn’s Creation and Fauré’s Requiem with the Royal Melbourne Philharmonic.
+In concert, she has sung with Elvis Costello and the Brodsky Quartet for the Sydney Festival, Mozart’s Requiem with the Hong Kong Philharmonic, Carmina Burana with the Melbourne Chorale, El Niño with Sydney Philharmonia and Haydn’s Creation and Fauré’s Requiem with the Royal Melbourne Philharmonic.